 Section 7.
 In the event that the President is unable or unwilling to serve a complete term, and the First Vice President and Second Vice President also decline, a President pro-tem shall be appointed by the Executive Board to serve until the next Annual Election.

 a.
-Any county or regional Selectmen’s Association may, in accordance with its bylaws, nominate a representative to serve on the Board of the Association, subject to a vote of either the Annual Meeting or the Executive Board following the nomination.
+Any county or regional Selectmen’s Association may, in accordance with its bylaws, nominate a representative to serve on the Executive Board of the Association, subject to a vote of either the Annual Meeting or the Executive Board following the nomination.

 Section 2.
 The Executive Board shall set policy, have general supervision of the affairs of the Association, and be empowered to make decisions for the Association.
 The membership shall receive timely notification of such action.
 Members of the Board are expected to participate in all meetings and electronic discussions.

 Section 3.
 The President shall convene a minimum of four meetings each year, one of which shall be called no later than sixty days following the Annual Meeting.
 Additional meetings may be called at the discretion of the President.
 Any member of the Executive Board may request additional meetings.
-Notice and agenda together with the minutes of the prior meeting shall be sent to members at a minimum of seven days prior to the meeting.
+Notice and agenda together with the minutes of the prior meeting shall be sent to Executive Board members at a minimum of two days prior to the meeting.